Two arrested as ‘man with large knife’ seen after mass stabbing on train

 Armed police attended Huntingdon station after Cambridgeshire Constabulary were called at 7.39pm on Saturday – with more than 30 officers despatched to the scene.

-Police said a number of people were taken to hospital following the attack.
+Police said a number of people were taken to hospital after the attack on the 6.25pm train service from Doncaster to London King’s Cross.

 Prime Minister Sir Keir Starmer described the incident as “deeply concerning” and urged people to follow police advice.